KhronosGroup/Vulkan-Samples/CONTRIBUTING.md

 # Contributing

 Contributions are encouraged!
-If you have a sample that demonstrates:
+This repository welcomes samples of the following types:
 - Vulkan API Usage
 - Vulkan Extension Usage
 - Vulkan Best Practices and/or Performance Guidance
 - Unique Vulkan use case or project

-then consider contributing to the Vulkan samples repository.
+If you have a sample that demonstrates Vulkan like any of the above points, then consider contributing to the Vulkan samples repository.

-However, before you start, check out the requirements and guidelines below.
+Before you start, check out the requirements and guidelines below.
 Following these guidelines can help ensure that your contribution ends up being approved by reviewers and most importantly becomes a valuable addition to the Vulkan Samples repository.

 ## Repository Structure